nikhilkumarb1/AI-Ranking-System/README.md

 # AI-Powered Resume Ranking System 📄

 An AI-driven application that parses multiple candidate resumes (PDF/DOCX), extracts their skills, experience, and education using NLP, and ranks them against a provided Job Description.
-Built entirely in Python using Streamlit, spaCy, and scikit-learn.
+Built entirely in Python using Streamlit, and scikit-learn.

 ## Features
 - **Multi-Format Parsing:** Support for PDF and DOCX files.